App State celebrates Founders Day

 “This commitment to access, which was set forth by our founders, has guided us to be the forward-thinking university we are today,” Chancellor Sheri Everts said at the event.
 “Together, we are working to examine our past and our present and to make needed changes to ensure the Appalachian experience is inclusive and continues a legacy of which we can all be proud.”

 Faculty, students and alumni gathered at Founders Plaza for the bell ringing ceremony at 3 p.m.
-Guest speakers included David Jackson, president and CEO of Boone Area Chamber of Commerce and University of North Carolina Board of Governor member Phillip Byers.
+Guest speakers included David Jackson, president and CEO of Boone Area Chamber of Commerce, and University of North Carolina Board of Governors member Phillip Byers.

 The event’s leading speaker, Karl Campbell, invited seven new Bell Ringers Society inductees to ring the founders bell.